-While students struggle to understand threats to our nation’s democracy, teachers can turn to the National Conference of State Legislators' “American Democracy Game” to help students understand how they can participate to make a positive difference in our country’s future.
+While students struggle to understand threats to our nation’s democracy, teachers can turn to the National Conference of State Legislatures' “American Democracy Game” to help students understand how they can participate to make a positive difference in our country’s future.

 The American Democracy Game puts late elementary and middle school students in the shoes of a lawmaker where their decisions impact game play and the outcome of each level.
 Students earn stars at the completion of each level based on integrity, respect, compromise, honesty, and commitment.

 The three levels of the game task students with navigating legislation regarding a community dog park, mandatory after school exercise and changing the voting age.